aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/html-to-tsv/_index.md

 The following example demonstrates how to convert HTML to TSV in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert HTML into TSV.
+Follow the easy steps to convert HTML to TSV.
 Upload your HTML file, then simply save it as TSV file.
 For both HTML reading and TSV writing you can use fully qualified filenames.
 The output TSV content and formatting will be identical to the original HTML document.

 {{% /blocks/products/pf/agp/text %}}